deitch/docker_registry2/README.md

 * `RegistrySSLException`: registry SSL certificate cannot be validated

 #### Authenticated
-If you wish to authenticate, pass a username and password as the second and third parameters.
+If you wish to authenticate, pass a username and password as part of the URL.

 ````ruby
 reg = DockerRegistry.connect("https://myuser:mypass@my.registy.corp.com")